NouradinAbdurahman/Portfolio/README.md

 ## 🌙 Dark/Light Mode

 Theme toggle powered by next-themes (class strategy).
 Colors and backgrounds adapt via CSS variables.

+Notes:
+- Section background CSS variables set in settings are only enforced in dark mode; in light mode the app falls back to light defaults for readability.

 ## ⚡ Performance Optimizations